Arin-Portfolio/My-portfolio/README.md

 * Computer Systems and Information Technology Program         (Auguest 2022 - May 2023)
 * Applied Cybersecurity Career Program                        (August 2024 - April 2025)

-# Experience
-* Worked seasonal as a front-end associate at Best Buy (October 2023 - January 2024)
-* Worked as a Crew Member for AMC (April 2024 - August 2024)

-# Professional Affiliations
-* The Neon Temple
-* National Technical Honors Society
-* Skills USA

-# Projects
-* Raspberry Pi project in which we set up a pentesting tool called "Bjorn"

 # Certifications
 * Crime Scene Technician (May 2022)
 * Comptia A+ (May 2023)